This post may contain affiliate links. Please see my disclosure policy for more details.

-Remember the most enjoyable house sitting jobs result from having pets that are a joy to look after and owners that are pleasant and fair, not just staying in a big house.
+Remember, the most enjoyable house-sitting jobs result from having pets that are a joy to look after and owners that are pleasant and fair, not just staying in a big house.
 In all honesty, the least enjoyable house sits I’ve had were in the fanciest houses, because of the way the owners treated me.

-11. Where Do the Pets Sleep?
+10. Where Do the Pets Sleep?

 Many owners assume their pets won’t want to share with a stranger and tell me to shut them out if I don’t want them in the room, but believe me, most animals will not allow this to happen!

 Dogs bark continuously and cats will hurl themselves at the door until you let them in; I’ve had to spoon more than one dog in my time!
 The only problem is when they snore, which seems to be just as common in dogs as it is in humans!

-12. Do House Sitters Supply Their Own Food?
+11. Do House Sitters Supply Their Own Food?

-13. Do House Sitters Need a Car?
+12. Do House Sitters Need a Car?

 I would personally struggle without my own car as I have quite a lot of luggage.
 It isn’t essential though, particularly if you’re staying in cities and only have a backpack.